agama-project/agama/doc/multi_process_backend.md

 - This PoC uses a special directory (`service/lib/agama/dbus/y2dir`) which contains a modified version of the dependencies.
 This directory is added to `Y2DIR`, so these modules are used instead of the original ones.
-- Having `DInstaller::DBus::Clients` for D-Bus clients that are needed to communicate between different processes.
+- Having `Agama::DBus::Clients` for D-Bus clients that are needed to communicate between different processes.

 ## Future steps